quietly-turning/Lua-For-SM5/_chapter_1/Supported-File-Extensions.md

 ### Extra Notes on Filetypes:

+##### Images:
-**Images:** *.png* files with even dimensions are still strongly preferred.
+*.png* files with even dimensions are strongly preferred.

+##### Audio:
-**Audio:** *.ogg* files are strong preferred; variable-bitrate mp3 files are still very buggy.
+ *.ogg* files are strong preferred; variable-bitrate mp3 files are very buggy.

-**Video:** It is no longer necessary to shrink to 320x240 using the mpeg1 codec!
-Yay!
+##### Video:
+SM5 supports a broad array of codecs and containers via [ffmpeg](https://www.ffmpeg.org/).

 You are generally safe to use HD video without performance issues if the computer is from the last six or seven years.
 The *.mp4* and *.avi* containers in conjunction with the .h264 codec works great.

 [Handbrake](https://handbrake.fr/) is a useful, free application you can use to resize your videos and convert them to one of the aforementioned formats with the .h264 codec.

+##### 3D Models:
-**3D Models:** Models still rely on MilkShape 3D ASCII text and documentation is scarce at best.
+3D Models still rely on MilkShape 3D ASCII text as they have since StepMania 3.9.
+Documentation is scarce at best.
 Sorry.